Were you granted a place of study? Remember to apply for student financial aid and housing allowance

 Apply for the right to interpreter assistance for students as soon as you get a decision that you have been granted a place of study.
 Be sure also to book an interpreter well in advance.

-- Easy-to-read tips on housing allowance: How will earnings from a summer job affect my housing allowance?
+- How will earnings from a summer job affect my housing allowance? (in Finnish)